What are Interventions and why are they useful?

 2. Ranking

-- COMMUNITY_BESS & LV_STATCOMS: Sum of
+gen_exceeding_normal_thermal_voltage_cecv+load_exceeding_normal_thermal_voltage_vcr - LV_STATCOMS: Sum of

-gen_exceeding_normal_voltage_cecv+load_exceeding_normal_thermal_voltage_vcr - DISTRIBUTION_TAP_OPTIMIZATION: Weighted score from voltage deviation percentiles and hours outside limits
+gen_exceeding_normal_voltage_cecv+load_exceeding_normal_voltage_vcr(same as LV_STATCOMS) - DISTRIBUTION_TAP_OPTIMIZATION: Weighted score from voltage deviation percentiles and hours outside limits

 - Lower rank number = more severe = higher implementation priority